riya-kumari023/Algorithms-to-learn-in-2023/CONTRIBUTING.md

 12. To create a pull request, click on compare and pull requests.
 Please ensure you compare your feature branch to the desired branch of the repo you are suppose to make a PR to.

-13. Voila 🎉 You have made a PR to the opentek project.
+13. Voila 🎉 You have made a PR.
 Sit back patiently and relax while the project maintainers review your PR.